Guide to the 17th Men's European Handball Championship

 + How the European Championship is played

-The top two teams in each group advance to the intermediate round, taking points from their head-to-head matches.
+The top two teams in each group advance to the intermediate round, carrying forward points from their head-to-head matches.
 There, teams from A, B and C form a six-team group in Herning, while teams from D, E and F do the same in Malmö.

 The top two from each group in the intermediate round will then play for the medals in Herning.
 The European Championships run from January 15th to February 1st.

-Groups A and C are first out on Thursday evening.
-Among other matches, Norway will host Ukraine.
-Denmark enters the European Championship tournament against North Macedonia on Friday, while Sweden must wait until Saturday evening for its opener against Staffan Olsson's Netherlands.
+Groups A and C kick off on Thursday evening.
+Norway will host Ukraine.
+Denmark opens the European Championship against North Macedonia on Friday, while Sweden must wait until Saturday evening for its opener against Staffan Olsson's Netherlands.

 + Sweden's matches